Thertzlor/Revenant/README.md

 # Roadmap
 I see *Revenant* as mostly completed as far as key based macros are concerned.
 Some improvements and extensions are planned, but most are fairly niche.

+More dynamic timers is something that could really help reduce complexity, something like inly play this sequence for x milliseconds, unset this flag after x milliseconds, and so on.

 The one area that I view as missing some features is mouse movement, both detection and execution.
 - At some point I want to add support for moving the cursor along curves in addition to straight lines as well as including easing options for movements (which are just the same curves applied to acceleration).